freelawproject/free.law/content/pages/idb-facts.md

 ### Is there any additional information about the fields?

-Yes, we have a little information about the fields beyond what's in the codebook.
+Yes!
+We have a little information about the fields beyond what's in the code book.
 For example, many of the fields are artificially truncated.
 This appears to be a problem with the source data that the AO gives to the FJC.

 We have requested the the lengths of the various fields in the civil data as of 1 June 2018, and published it here.

 <a href="/xlsx/fjc/integrated-database/cv88on-field-lengths.xlsx"
+   class="btn btn-lg btn-primary">Download the civil field info</a>

+A few weeks later, the the FJC also shared the lengths of the fields in the criminal data (without us even asking!):

+<a href="/xlsx/fjc/integrated-database/cr96on-field-lengths.xlsx"
-   class="btn btn-lg btn-primary">Download the field lengths</a>
+   class="btn btn-lg btn-primary">Download the criminal field info</a>

-We do not currently have this same information for the criminal data.

 ### How can I link up the IDB with PACER?